sinequa/sba-angular/docs/gettingstarted/server-setup.md

 Instead, developers will see and use explicit variable names, which are used consistently across the different web services.

 ![Aliases]({{site.baseurl}}/assets/gettingstarted/admin-query-aliases.png)
-*Example of query alias*
+*Example of query aliases*
 {: .text-center }

 ### Preview web service

 The Preview web service form allows to configure the access to the documents' HTML preview (stored in Sinequa document cache).
 It has two settings:

 - **.css file**: Contains one (or more) CSS file names that are injected in the HTML previews as `<link>` elements, either with a relative path (relative to the URL of the application), or an absolute URL.
-By default, SBA include a `styles/preview.scss` file which get built as `/preview.css`.
+The default SBA includes a `styles/preview.scss` file which get built as `/preview.css`.
 The default setting is therefore `preview.css`.
 - **Highlights to display**: Categories to be "highlighted" in the preview.
 For example, relevant extracts are highlighted by wrapping `<span>` tags around the relevant text.
 The visual highlight itself is effectively done by the aforementioned `preview.css` file (for example with a CSS rule of the type `background-color: yellow;`).

 ![Preview configuration]({{site.baseurl}}/assets/gettingstarted/admin-preview.png)

-Example of highlighted HTML (each colored passage corresponds to a `<span>` element with a specific class):
+*Example of preview configuration*
+{: .text-center }

 ![highlights]({{site.baseurl}}/assets/gettingstarted/highlights.png)
+*Example of a highlighted HTML (each colored passage corresponds to a `<span>` element with a specific highlighted entity class)*
+{: .text-center }

 ### Labels web service